 Processing Pending Orders

-Whenever a sale is created in Amazon it is first placed into Pending Orders, and stock is allocated immediately.
-DEAR checks every hour if there are any new orders and imports them immediately as individual sale orders (if No Consolidation is selected in the Integration Settings) or once a day as a consolidated sale order (if Daily Consolidation is selected).
+Whenever a sale is created in Amazon, it is first placed in Pending Orders, and stock is allocated immediately.
+DEAR checks every hour if there are any new orders and imports them immediately as individual sales orders (if No Consolidation is selected in the Integration Settings) or once a day as a consolidated sales order (if Daily Consolidation is selected).

 If No Consolidation is selected, each Amazon sale is converted into an identical sale in DEAR, keeping the same customer, shipping and billing information.
-If Daily Consolidation, the single daily sale task will use the customer selected in the integration settings, and customer, billing and shipping information imported from Amazon will be ignored.
+By Daily Consolidation, the single daily sales task will use the customer selected in the integration settings, and customer, billing and shipping information imported from Amazon will be ignored.

 When processing orders, the logic is identical to that of the DEAR UI.
-DropShipping, Kitting and other important scenarios are implemented in the same was as through the DEAR UI.
+Dropshipping, Kitting and other important scenarios are implemented in the same way as the DEAR UI.

 Pending Orders can be processed manually by clicking Process.
 They can then be viewed in the Log tab.

 Downloading Orders and Payments